JuliaLang/www.julialang.org/soc/projects/tooling.md

 Juno could provide a simple way to browse available packages and view what's installed on their system.
 To start with, this project could simply provide a GUI that reads in package data from `~/.julia`, including available packages and installed versions, and buttons which call the relevant `Pkg.*` methods.

 This could also be extended by having metadata about the package, such as a readme, github stars, activity and so on.
 To support this we probably need a [pkg.julialang.org](http://pkg.julialang.org) style API which provides the info in JSON format.

-## Swirl-style tutorial

-The [swirl](http://swirlstats.com) tutorial teaches R users through an interactive REPL experience.
-Something similar in Julia could provide a tutorial that takes advantage of Juno's frontend integration, e.g. for getting input and displaying results.
-In particular, we'd expect this project to involve building a solid *framework* for building swirl-style tutorials, and allowing the Julia community to easily create new tutorials using Julia.
-Some research into how Swirl itself achieves this would be a good start.

 ## Julia Code Analysis